haydenbleasel/next-forge/README.md

 ## Deploying

-`next-forge` is designed to be deployed on Vercel with the [Axiom](https://vercel.com/integrations/axiom) and [Sentry](https://vercel.com/integrations/sentry) integrations.
+`next-forge` is designed to be deployed on Vercel with the [BetterStack](https://vercel.com/integrations/betterstack) and [Sentry](https://vercel.com/integrations/sentry) integrations.
+This will take care of the relevant API keys and tokens.